 Financial Assistance

-Lowell Academy Hairstyling Institute is Accredited by The National Accrediting Commission of Cosmetology Arts & Sciences (NACCAS) and approved by the U.S. Department of Education.
+Lowell Academy Hairstyling Institute is Accredited by The National Accrediting Commission of Career Arts & Sciences (NACCAS) and approved by the U.S. Department of Education.
 This allows us the ability to offer all the federal, state and institutional financial assistance programs listed below to all qualified students.

 Federal Pell Grants